Jul 15, 2010

 [REMINDER TO FIRST-TIME VISITORS: Be sure to read the basic posts first, listed in "Key Posts" in the top right corner.]

-(This list reflects my change from Potential Renal Acid Load to sulphur as a guide for selecting foods; the two guides overlap, but for me sulphur is a more accurate guide to preventing my inflammation problems.)
+(This list reflects my change from Potential Renal Acid Load to sulphur/methionine as a guide for selecting foods; the two guides overlap, but for me sulphur/methionine is a more accurate guide to preventing my inflammation problems.)

 Occasionally readers ask me what I eat and how I prepare it.
 When I started this diet, the food tasted bland.
 Now it is delicious, if properly prepared.
 (Tastes change in a month or two, and one can learn, within a few months, to better prepare even bland foods.)

 SUMMARY: I now (Nov.
-28, 2011) eat only foods that are low in sulphur, generally less than 50 mg/100 g serving.
-I eat most root and gourd starches; most fruit; and many common vegetables.
-I eat no animal products (except honey) and no concentrations of "seeds," that is, no nuts (except as noted below), no beans (except "green" beans), no peas (except "green" or "garden" peas), no grains (except white rice now), and no seasonings made from seeds (such as mustard).
-I eat three meals per day and nothing between meals (to simplify my life).
+28, 2011) eat only foods that are low in sulphur, generally less than 80 mg/100 g serving.
+I eat most tuber and gourd starches; most fruit; and many common vegetables.
+I eat no animal products (except honey) and no concentrations of "seeds."
+By no concentrations of seeds I mean no nuts (except noted below), no beans (except "green" beans), no peas, no grains, and no seasonings made from seeds (such as mustard).
+I eat three meals per day and usually nothing between meals (to simplify my life).

+GENERAL GUIDELINES.
 For each meal, I can eat unlimited quantities of foods rated at 25 mg of sulphur (per 100 g of food) or lower, without a reaction showing in my skin.
 Examples are potatoes, celery, and bananas.
-At each meal, I allow myself one serving of any one of the foods ranked for sulphur as higher than 25 mg/100 g serving.
+At each meal, I allow myself up to two servings of any one of the foods ranked for sulphur as higher than 25 mg/100 g serving.
 Examples are cauliflower or greens.
 For some foods, I have no sulphur rating.
-I eat them as if they were ranked higher than 25 mg/100 g: I eat them in small quantities, no more than one serving of any of them at each meal.
+I eat them as if they were ranked higher than 25 mg/100 g: I eat them in small quantities, no more than two servings of any of them at each meal.

-MY MEAL PLAN is always (1) starchy root or gourd; (2) vegetables; and (3) fruit.
-An example is this breakfast:
+MY MEAL PLAN is always (1) starchy tuber or gourd; (2) vegetables; and (3) fruit.
+My three meals are interchangeable.
+I eat as much variety as I can, partly for taste and partly for nutritional safety.
+An example meal is this breakfast:

 1. Starch: 2 large whole Russet potatoes (about 2 cups).
 The day before, I boiled the potatoes, enough for 3 meals.